 Established December 1, 1967, the Office for Intellectual Freedom is charged with implementing ALA policies concerning the concept of intellectual freedom as embodied in the Library Bill of Rights, the Association’s basic policy on free access to libraries and library materials.
-Support the office with a $25, $50, $100, or $250 donation.
+The goal of the office is to educate librarians and the general public about the nature and importance of intellectual freedom in libraries.

 - Our free consulting services help you prepare for censorship and implement vital intellectual freedom best practices within your library or school.
 We create and edit policies, strategize plans for working with communities and families, and provide workshops and programs about the First Amendment, privacy laws, internet filtering, and intellectual freedom.